Eiwa-ai/.github/profile/README.md

 We encourage diverse candidates from all over the world to apply.

 ## Get Involved 🤝
 We are always looking for talented individuals to join our team, and we welcome collaboration and partnerships with like-minded organizations.
-If you are interested in learning more about our work or getting involved, please contact us at denis@eiwa.ai 📧.
+If you are interested in learning more about our work or getting involved, please contact us at denis@eiwa.ai or julia@iewa.ai 📧.

 "We’re here to put a dent in the universe.
 Otherwise why else even be here?”. — Steve Jobs